robgpita-noaa/inundation-mapping/pw/README.md

 ## Start the Cluster:
 Find your desired cluster under the HOME tab, and My Compute Resources.
 Click the power button.
 Please note that the power button is essentially a Terraform apply or Terraform destroy, depending on the state.
-For those not familiar with terraform, that means the resources is provisioned and de-provisioned, so all files and folders (not in the EFS drive) will not persist.
+For those not familiar with Terraform, that means the resource is provisioned and de-provisioned, so all files and folders (not located on the storage) will not persist.

 Then you can click the \<username>@\<ip of cluster> to copy it to your clipboard: